 Creative Connected Communities

-The Creative Connected Communities Research Centre welcomes proposals for practice-led doctoral research projects that are consistent with the AHRC 3D3 funding framework.
-Creative Connected Communities provides a thematic framework for 3D3 doctoral and other related research projects that explore interfaces between new technologies, digital processes and traditional methods in creating communities and sustainable networks for social, environmental, economic, arts and cultural innovation.
+Creativity and the arts have long played important roles in shaping solutions to societal challenges, and at Falmouth our research explores how advances in education, health and wellbeing, societal cohesion, environmental awareness and an enabling economy can be achieved through creative thinking and the arts.
+Creative Connected Communities provides a thematic framework for 3D3 doctoral research projects that explore interfaces between new technologies, digital processes and traditional methods in creating communities and sustainable networks for social, environmental, economic, arts and cultural innovation.

 In Creative Connected Communities we have an established research presence and have secured external funds in a range of areas in projects as varied as: Online Orchestra, Beside the Ocean of Time, The Boat Project, Mutual Recovery, Aspect, and University of the Village.
 We welcome proposals for practice-led doctoral research projects in areas including, but not limited to: